Click to read: The 101 on Compound Turbo Systems: Our FAQs Answered

 The Pusher High Mount Compound Turbo System for your 2003-2007 Dodge 5.9L Cummins allows you to add a second turbocharger to your truck, supporting up to 750hp with the stock Holset turbocharger (and well over 1000hp with upgraded turbochargers).
 Compatible with most Borg Warner S400 frame turbochargers on the atmospheric side and upgraded factory turbos as a primary.

 Built with precision, our plumbing components are TIG welded to produce beautiful welds with optimal penetration that doesn't impact airflow.
 Our system has been designed to work with stock and most "stock replacement" aftermarket exhaust manifolds.
 The overall design and location of all components allow for easy access and installation.
 Our Pusher 50 CAL Bullet Filter amplifies filter area to support maximum airflow and is positioned to take advantage of the large opening in the grill on late model RAM trucks.
 This filter feeds into our 5” cold air intake which has hidden sensor ports for a clean look.
 The entire assembly is tied to the alternator support to ensure a properly secured cold air intake.
+Includes a 5" massive inverted cone Pusher 50 CAL Air Filter and prefilter.
 Click here to learn how to care for the washable 50 CAL air filter.

 - Supporting your atmospheric turbocharger is our Extreme HD Turbo Bracket: no sagging turbos, cracking tubes or vibration here.
 We designed this bracket to monster-truck standards, ensuring maximum support and a reliability that sets our system apart from others.